NoRedInk/ruby-style-guide/README.md

     # initialization goes between class methods and other instance methods
     def initialize
     end

+    # afterwards we have attribute macros
+    attr_reader :name

     # followed by other public instance methods
     def some_method